heyman/twofishes-docker/README.rst

 Instructions to build
 ---------------------

-Bothe the Twofishes binary jar file, and the prebuilt index files, needs to be downloaded and added to the same directory as the Dockerfile.
+Both the Twofishes binary jar file, and the prebuilt index files, needs to be downloaded and added to the same directory as the Dockerfile.
 The prebuilt index files also needs to be unzipped first.